-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-Founded in 1998, as the only print magazine in the world dedicated to wrongful convictions and now an online only publication that describes how and why wrongful convictions occur.
+Founded in 1998 as the only print magazine in the world dedicated to wrongful convictions, and now an online-only publication that describes how and why wrongful convictions occur.
 A complete index of the more than 1,000 articles published in Justice Denied related to wrongful convictions in every state in the United States and dozens of other countries is available on its website.

 Funded by / Ownership